Human spaceflight: Extravehicular activity

+Tasks outside a spacecraft require use of a space suit.
+Despite the risk of mechanical failures while working in open space, there have been no spacewalk fatalities.
+Spacewalking astronauts routinely remain attached to the spacecraft with tethers and sometimes supplementary anchors.
+Un-tethered spacewalks were performed on three missions in 1984 using the Manned Maneuvering Unit, and on a flight test in 1994 of the Simplified Aid For EVA Rescue (SAFER) device.

 Reentry and landing

 The single pilot of Soyuz 1, Vladimir Komarov, was killed when his capsule's parachutes failed during an emergency landing on 24 April 1967, causing the capsule to crash.